toasted-marshmallow-co/DarkWarehouse.PublicDocs/docs/08-Traffic Management/Problem Identification.md

 ## Unresponsive Whisker (no Communication with TMS)

-**Description** : This occurs when the Whisker does not communicate with the Darkwarehouse System🔇.
+**Description** : This occurs when the Whisker does not communicate with the Dark Warehouse System🔇.Additionally, connectivity with SQL, the UI, and the Data Bridge should remain operational.
+This narrows down the issue to a lack of communication between the whisker and the Dark Warehouse System.

 **Identification** : It can be identified when a `Live Status Request` has been performed and no response is given back to the system📡.